 We are near great hiking and biking, such as Peach Mountain, Pinckney State Recreation Area, Waterloo State Recreation Area, Lakelands Trail and Hudson Mills Metropark.
 A good walk or bike around the lake is about eight miles.
 We will provide our maps of our favorite mountain, road and gravel road rides and hikes.
 Bicycles can be rented in Dexter.
 In winter there are plenty of marked and unmarked trails for hiking and cross country skiing.

 We are 20 minutes from the Big House and we are good for football weekends.
 Fall football weekends are not only good for Michigan football, but Fall is a great time to use our four kayaks and canoe.
 The summer residents are mainly gone and there is very little boat traffic.

 We are a ten minute drive to Hell, Michigan (not great restaurants, but plenty of kitch - ask for John Colone - he's the "mayor" of Hell and he'll gladly let you re-new your wedding vows in the Hell Chapel).

-We will supply detailed lists of local restaurants, farmers markets, recreational stuff to do and a calender of local events like county and town fairs, festivals and museums.
+We will supply very detailed lists of local restaurants, farmers markets, recreational stuff to do and a calender of local events like county and town fairs, festivals and museums.

-We have several board games: Scrabble, Battleship, Risk, Chinese Checkers, Apples To Apples, Othello, Backgammon, and Yahtzee.
+We have several board games: Scrabble, Battleship, Risk, Chinese Checkers, Apples To Apples, Othello, Backgammon, Chess and Yahtzee.

 No smoking.
-No pets.
+No dogs.